 8. Logging Truck

-A timber lorry, sometimes known as a logging truck, is a vehicle that transports significant amounts of timber between distant locations.
+A timber lorry, sometimes known as a logging truck, transports significant amounts of timber between distant locations.

 They are equipped with integrated flatbeds or independent tractor units to disperse cargo across tractor units and a dollied trailer.